Showing posts with label community. Show all posts

 The commandments, ‘You shall not commit adultery,’ ‘You shall not murder,’ ‘You shall not steal,’ ‘You shall not covet,’ and whatever other command there may be, are summed up in this one command: ‘Love your neighbour as yourself.'
 Love does no harm to a neighbour.
 Therefore love is the fulfilment of the law.

 Wider context - There's a wider context too, that we need to bear in mind.
-Paul first writes about civil government, making it clear that goverments are there because the One who is Authority puts them there.
+Paul first writes about civil government, making it clear that governments are there because the One who is Authority puts them there.
 They have a function and a purpose, we must submit to them.

 Then come the verses above.